gamernetwork/gastatsdash/docs/settings.rst

 ``Statsdash/report_schedule.py``

-This is where you list all the reports you want the scheduler to run.
+A list of the separate reports the scheduler will run.

 In the ``report_scheduler.py-example`` you should be able to see an example configuration.

-All the reports must be contained in a list named *reports*.
+All the reports must be contained in a list named **reports**.

 Each report config is a dictionary with the necessary key, value pairs to create that report, each one must have: